 Regional Economic Integration as a Growth Strategy

-To achieve cost efficiencies while increasing quality and staying ahead on the innovation curve, companies often rely on a mix of content from suppliers around the world.
-As more countries have responded by opening their economies to trade and investment, suppliers of specific components and inputs have become linked through ever-growing and evolving global supply networks.
+To achieve cost efficiencies while increasing quality and staying ahead on the innovation curve, companies often rely on a mix of materials and services from suppliers around the world.
+As more countries have opened their economies to trade and investment, suppliers of specific components and inputs have become linked through ever-growing and evolving global supply networks.

-Regional economic integration has emerged as a policy strategy to pursue growth and job creation objectives and enable manufacturers to better meet consumer demands.
-As firms leverage global differences and complementarities in resources, they are incentivized to focus on countries in geographic proximity.
-Policy arrangements like free trade agreements, investment agreements, and other forms of deeper informal or formal economic integration are intended to capture as much manufacturing value-added as possible within the region while strengthening the ability of regionally- made products to compete globally.
+Regional economic integration has emerged as a policy strategy to pursue growth and job creation objectives, while enabling manufacturers to better meet consumer demands.
+As firms leverage global differences and complementary resources, they are incentivized to focus on countries in geographic proximity.
+Policy arrangements like free trade agreements, investment agreements, and other forms of deeper informal or formal economic integration are intended to capture as much manufacturing value-added as possible within the region while strengthening the ability of regionally-made products to compete globally.

-In this section, we analyze the approaches to macroeconomic integration in North America, in the European Union, and among the members of the Asia-Pacific Economic Cooperation (APEC) forum to discern the impact on each region's global competitiveness.
+In this section, we analyze the approaches to macroeconomic integration in North America, the European Union, the Asia-Pacific Economic Cooperation (APEC), and the Central America Free Trade Agreement (U.S.-DR-CAFTA) to discern the impact on each region's global competitiveness.

-We believe that regional economic integration, done right, promotes growth, per capita growth, global trade, and job creation—but we invite you to engage with the data and reach your own conclusions.
+We believe that, done right, regional economic integration promotes growth, per capita growth, global trade, and job creation – but we invite you to engage with the data and reach your own conclusions.